 So, that leaves companies a bit divided and feeling insecure about how to proceed when developing their employees.

-Honestly, if you as a leader are constantly providing feedback, support, guidance and, yes, sometimes a stern talking to....then your team knows exactly how they are tracking and have plenty of time to emotionally invest into their success.
+Honestly, if you as a leader are constantly providing feedback, support, guidance, and, yes, sometimes a stern talking to....then your team knows exactly how they are tracking and have plenty of time to emotionally invest in their success.
 I mean that is the goal of performance development right?
 Emotionally engaged people so they succeed, the team/department succeeds and the company succeeds.

 Now, every time I have a conversation that requires the manager to invest in their people...I get push back.
 The common theme is that they don't have time.
 This sentiment sometimes, as we Texans like to say, chaps my *ss.
 Occasionally it's an honest comment and the person wants to understand how they can make the leap, but most of the time it's a dismissive response and that response can really rile me up.